On phenomenological parametrizations for the luminosity distance of gravitational waves: Introduction

 \section{Introduction}

 The direct detection of gravitational waves (GW)~\cite{Abbott:2016blz,TheLIGOScientific:2017qsa} opened up new avenues for testing the theory of gravity.
 For instance, a difference between the propagation of gravitational and electromagnetic waves over cosmological distances can be traced back to a modification of General Relativity (GR).
-Indeed, important constraints on Modified Gravity (MG) theories have been imposed from the difference on measurements of the electromagnetic and gravitational waves produced by a binary neutron star inspiral, GW170817~\cite{TheLIGOScientific:2017qsa, Ezquiaga:2017ekz,Creminelli:2017sry,Baker:2017hug,Copeland:2018yuh,Kase:2018aps,Bordin:2020fww}.
+Indeed, important constraints on Modified Gravity (MG) theories have been imposed from the difference on measurements of the electromagnetic and gravitational waves produced by a binary neutron star inspiral, GW170817 \cite{TheLIGOScientific:2017qsa, Ezquiaga:2017ekz,Creminelli:2017sry,Baker:2017hug,Copeland:2018yuh,Kase:2018aps,Bordin:2020fww}.
+However, an electromagnetic counterpart is not absolutely necessary in order to use GWs to derive constraints on MG, for instance, strong constraints that do not rely on an electromagnetic counterpart have been derived in, e.g., \citen{Finke:2021aom,Mancarella:2021ecn,Leyde:2022orh}.

 Testing the theory of gravity with GW at cosmological scales is particularly relevant; it is precisely at these scales where many theories of MG purposely deviate from GR in order to alleviate the cosmological constant problem~\cite{Weinberg:1988cp,Padilla:2015aaa}.
-By doing so, these theories introduce new dynamics that can also affect the behaviour of tensor perturbations (e.g.~\cite{Kobayashi:2011nu}).
-Therefore, MG theories are subject to GW constraints, even if they are endowed with screening mechanisms~\cite{Brax:2013ida, Joyce:2014kja}, that allow them to recover GR predictions at Solar System scales.
+By doing so, these theories introduce new dynamics that might affect the behaviour of tensor perturbations (e.g.~[\citen{Kobayashi:2011nu}]).
+Therefore, MG theories are subject to GW constraints, even if they are endowed with screening mechanisms~\cite{Brax:2013ida, Joyce:2014kja} that allow them to recover GR predictions at Solar System scales.